AkashMagji/CRUD-Operations/README.md

-# 🚀 ASP.NET MVC CRUD Application using Entity Framework
+# 🚀 ASP.NET MVC CRUD Application using Entity Framework (ZesTec)

 ## 📌 Project Overview
 This project is a **CRUD (Create, Read, Update, Delete)** web application built using **ASP.NET MVC** and **Entity Framework (EF)** with a **Database-First approach**.
 It manages employee data including name, designation, and salary.